-Even through these tough times, our respective Governments were able to make the proposed annual contributions to the Fund.
-The Fund's investments are now at \$142 million at 30 June 2020.
-It is continuing to meet its investment objectives of achieving growth in the fund in the early years, even with the impact of COVID-19.
-I am pleased to report a \$28 million increase in the Fund from the 2019 financial year.
+Our respective Governments have continued to make the proposed annual contributions to the Fund.
+The Fund's investments are now at \$218 million at 30 June 2021.
+It is continuing to meet its investment objectives of achieving growth in the fund in the early years, even with the impact of